SAN MARCOS INTERVENTION

+The eastern part of the city is blackland prairie suitable for farming; the western part consists of grassy rolling hills often marked with cacti.
 The area is considered to be among the oldest continuously inhabited sites in the Northern Hemisphere and is home to Texas State University–San Marcos which currently has a population of 34,087 students.

 The interventions were completed by Texas State University’s Communication Design students for Assistant Professor Rose Newton’s Typographic Design class with projections taking place on March 22nd on properties between Fredericksburg St. and West MLK Dr.

-Seth Davis and Amy Searle.
+Photography by Seth Davis and Amy Searle.

 Special thanks to the 2012 Texas State University Communication Design students and Rose Newton.